InertExpert2911/Python_Projects/Tip_Calculator/README.md

 # A Simple Tip Calculator.

-Concepts: Arithmetic Operators and Varibales.
+Concepts: Arithmetic Operators and Variables.